IviweBooi/Personal-Portfolio/README.md

 4. **Test the Form**
    - Ensure emails are being sent correctly
-   - Check spam folder for test emails
+   - Check your spam folder for test emails

 ## 🎨 Customization